twbs/blog/src/content/posts/2022/bootstrap-4-6-2.md

 [Review the GitHub v4.6.2 release changelog](https://github.com/twbs/bootstrap/releases/tag/v4.6.2) for more details.

 From here, we don't expect to ship any meaningful updates to v4.6.x other than major security or dependency updates.
 Everything will focus on v5 and beyond after this release, starting with the stable release of v5.2.0 in the next couple of weeks.
+Bootstrap 4 will officially end of life January 1, 2023, though you're obviously welcome to continue using it longer than that.
+Follow our [release repo](https://github.com/twbs/release) to stay in the loop on release maintenance status.

 ## Support the team